 Tip #2: There’s an Entrance Fee

-One of the biggest advantages of visiting Akumal over other Riviera Maya beaches is its entrance fee.
+One of the biggest advantages of visiting Akumal over other beaches in the Yucatan is its entrance fee.

 The exception to the entrance fee rule at Akumal Beach is if you’re staying at a hotel on the beach.
 In that case, you’ll have free beach access.

 As a word of caution, people might try to charge you more for the entrance fee before you arrive at the main gate.
 They do this by telling you that you must book a tour or have a guide to enter.

 Here’s another lie they may tell you—if you plan on booking a tour, you have to do so before entering the beach.

 Once you’ve settled into your spot on the beach, you can seek out tour guides if you want to take a boat ride or sea turtle snorkeling tour.
 It’s easy to figure out where to book a tour—just head to where all the boats are parked.

 The bottom line is to hold on to your pesos until you arrive at the real entrance gate.
 It’s impossible to miss the entrance, given that it leads directly onto the beach.

 Travel Tip: The entrance gates to Akumal Beach open at 9:00 am, so don’t rush to arrive before that time.